 The number of fatal benzodiazepine-related overdoses has fluctuated each year.
 It is very uncommon for a decedent to fatally overdose on one or more benzodiazepines alone.
 However, when a person ingests other substances (e.g. alcohol, opiates, methamphetamine) in addition to larger, nontherapeutic amounts of benzodiazepines, the user is potentially creating a lethal cocktail of mixed substances.
-Fatal benzodiazepine overdoses often had one or more prescription opioids (excluding fentanyl) causing or contributing to death; however, this proportion has slowly decreased in recent years from nearly 90% in 2007 to 39.5% in 2021.
-Over 73% of the benzodiazepine overdoses in 2021 also had fentanyl causing death.
+Fatal benzodiazepine overdoses often had one or more prescription opioids (excluding fentanyl) causing or contributing to death; however, this proportion has slowly decreased in recent years from nearly 90% in 2007 to 41.2% in 2022.
+Nearly 74% of benzodiazepine overdoses in 2022 also had fentanyl causing death.